I can't stop thinking about Hannibal Lecter. And my CPAP.

 I always knew that the “Oh, I thought you were younger” comments were more a cultural ritual than a truth.

-Strange how we don’t hear a lot of “I thought you were older, you’ve aged like shit, did you do meth for a few years, live in a tanning bed, or never use skin cream?”
+Strange how we don’t hear a lot of “I thought you were older, you’ve aged badly, did you do meth for a few years, live in a tanning bed, or never use skin cream?”
 Or, “For the love of all that is holy, get some sleep.”
 I’m not sure why nobody says this; nobody has a problem telling me, “I look tired, or are you sick?”
 Maybe to them, it’s framed in sympathy; to me, it’s always, “Hey, you look like shit.”

 No, I am not tired or ill.
 This is my look.
 This is how God made me and the cumulative effect of ageing on my cells.
 Back off.